 How do you keep in touch with friends who move away?
 Have your students pair up to write letters to each another — one as Amber Brown writing from New Jersey and the other as Justin Daniels writing from Alabama.
 Encourage them to write about their new lives and friends, as well as about the things that they — as Amber and Justin — miss doing together.

 Celebrate Someone Special

 Amber has a "Dad Book" where she keeps special mementos that remind her of her father.
 Have your students create their own "special someone book" starring a significant person (or pet!) in their lives.
 Together, brainstorm ideas about what your students might want to put in their books to signify their special relationships.
-Encourage students to use photographs, drawings, letters, cards, notes, ticket stubs—anything that holds happy memories.
+Encourage students to use photographs, drawings, letters, cards, notes, ticket stubs or anything else that holds happy memories.

 What Do You Want to Be When You Grow Up?